vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_9/Typscript.md

 What is the difference b/w Interfaces and types:&#x20;

-*   Interfaces youc an Extends in a class and types can be used with unions and Intersections.&#x20;
+*   Interfaces youc an Extends in a class

+*   types can be used with unions and Intersections.&#x20;

 ### Arrays in TypeScript&#x20;